rikiyanai/screenshot-of-ascii-art-to-txt-converter/README.md

-# LateLetter Fixed-Grid ASCII Recovery
+# Screenshot-of-ascii-art to actual ascii art txt converter pipeline.

-Private standalone extraction of LateLetter's fail-closed raster-to-ASCII recovery tool.
+Motivation: I would see cool ascii art online/on instagram etc, take a screenshot to save for later, and I would have a bunch of pictures of ascii art with no real way of converting.
+Extraction tooling for LateLetter development: a  fail-closed raster-to-ASCII recovery tool.
 It measures a fixed character lattice, records Tesseract box evidence, and writes `?` for unresolved cells instead of inventing glyphs.

 **Status: acceptance hold.** This is an experimental OCR candidate generator, not a completed ASCII recovery.
 With Tesseract 5.5.1, the 2026-08-12 re-audit